pradeepubale/ncm/README.md

 ## Welcome to NCM Course.

-Numerical Computation Methods for Second semester of B.Sc.(CS|IT) Students.
+Numerical Computation Methods for Second semester of B.Sc.(CS/IT) Students.

 You can download the course material from here.